misapema-jyfl/popTauPy/README.md

 as its argument.
 E.g: In the working directory, run
 > python3 masterScript.py params.yaml

+The code expects to find the 1+ injection pulse corresponding to the measured n+ current as separate files, and it expects the time series data to be stored in two columns, with time in the first column, and the signal in the second column.

+A conversion factor must be passed as a parameter to the code to convert the signal to units of Amperes.

+## Disclaimer

+This code is by no means foolproof, and there are many ways to use it in a way that produces undesirable behavior.
+There is also a lack of flexibility and features.
+Then again, there are currently only two people in the world who are actively using the code, and the other guy will (hopefully) forgive me.

 ## Major changes since v1.1.0
 * A GUI has been developed to make it easier to create the parameters.yaml files.